 “There were 439 copyright lawsuits filed in the U.S.District Court for the Northern District of Illinois last year, according to research firm LexMachina.
 At least 373 of those cases were filed by law firms who accuse unknown defendants—through their IP addresses—of stealing copyrighted movies over the Internet”

-Lawyers including our firm Antonelli Law who for years have been defending against Malibu Media LLC and other copyright infringement claims are beginning to notice a new phenomenon: The rise of the inexperienced, and perhaps incompetent, lawyers putting out ads to “settle” copyright infringement claims without the traditional confidence building indicia such as showing their law office address, listing their attorney qualifications, or having a law firm name that actually contains an attorney’s name.
+Lawyers including our firm Antonelli Law who for years have been defending against Malibu Media LLC and other copyright infringement claims are beginning to notice a new phenomenon: The rise of the inexperienced, and perhaps incompetent, lawyers putting out ads to “settle” copyright infringement claims without the traditional confidence-building indicia such as showing their law office address, listing their attorney qualifications, or having a law firm name that actually contains an attorney’s name.
+They may not even show a picture of themselves.

 What’s wrong with that?